marijan10marijan/react-business-website/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Install the dependencies by running `npm install` in the project directory.
-3. Run the project using `npm start`.
+3. Run the project using `npm run dev`.
 4. The website will be running on `http://localhost:3000`.

 ## Credits